Curtis Kitchen

-Kitchen was selected with the 6th pick of the sixth round (122nd pick overall) in the 1986 NBA Draft by the Seattle SuperSonics.
-He played for the Sonics for altogether 14 games in 1986-87 (6 games in the regular season and 8 games in playoffs), averaging 1.5 points and 1.5 rebounds per contest in the regular season.
+Kitchen was selected with the 6th pick of the sixth round (122nd pick overall) in the 1986 NBA draft by the Seattle SuperSonics.
+He played for the Sonics for altogether 14 games in 1986–87 (6 games in the regular season and 8 games in playoffs), averaging 1.5 points and 1.5 rebounds per contest in the regular season.

 Kitchen also played in the Continental Basketball Association (CBA) for three seasons.
-He played the majority of the 1986–87 season for the Albany Patroons before being signed by the Sonics, then played the 1994–95 and 1995–96 seasons with the Yakima Sun Kings.
+He played the 1986–87 season for the Albany Patroons and was selected to the CBA All-Defensive First Team.
+He was signed by the Sonics, then played the 1994–95 and 1995–96 seasons with the Yakima Sun Kings.
+He won a CBA championship with the Sun Kings in 1995.
 In 134 CBA games, Kitchen averaged 5.5 points and 7.7 rebounds per game.